daimbk/daimbk/README.md

 <p align="center">
   <samp>
-    I have a special love for solving coding problems.
-If I'm not being a student I work on side projects or indulge in gaming.
-Gaming itself has sparked an interest in me to learn to make them as well.
+    Learning and improving but never forgetting to have fun with coding.
+If I'm not being a student, I work on side projects or indulge in gaming.
+Main interests are game development and AI.
   </samp>
  <br>
  <samp>Open To Collab.</samp>